yuanguohuo/markdown/rust-pattern-match-2020-01-13.md

                 //sval: would be moved from r.sval; not allowed;
                 //sref: would be moved from r.sref; not allowed;

-                //this would be fine if all members of Foo are copiable.
+                //this would be fine if all members of Foo are Copy.
 It can be thought this way:
-                //rust tries to create a brand new Foo object from *r, this would fail if any memeber
+                //rust would create a brand new Foo from r, as a result, all members would be
-                //of *r is not copiable;
+                //moved (unless it is Copy) from r; but on the other hand r is a reference
+                //which cannot be moved.
+So, this will not compile if any member of r is not Copy;

                 println!("matched: [{} {} {} {}]", ival, *iref, sval, *sref);
             }